What does... "ROMI" actually mean?

 Romi?
 That's not the name of the new agency dog or the new intern.
 No, it's an acronym that currently enjoys almost as much attention as the two mentioned above, but spreads far less joy.
 At the first hearing, the delegates of the agencies in the client meeting had probably actually thought that they were talking about a person who [...]

 So now ROMI is making the blood run cold in the veins of many an agency and customer.
 Suddenly, calculation is the order of the day!
-With the Return on Marketing Investments the factor of how much is left for the cause - i.e. the profit - after deducting all marketing expenses is determined as hard as nails.
-And deducting all expenses means EVERYTHING.
-That means everything that has anything remotely to do with marketing: Development, consulting, agency and production costs as well as all spending on media (including Google) and - not to forget - catering and travel expenses of the agencies.
-That adds up to quite a bit.
-This is now deducted from the revenues that were hopefully generated for the company through such measures.
+With the Return on Marketing Investments the factor that determines how much is left over for the cause - i.e. the profit - after deducting all marketing expenses.
+And by deducting all expenditure, we mean EVERYTHING.
+That means everything that is remotely related to marketing: Development, consulting, agency and production costs as well as all media spendings (incl.
+Google) and - not to forget - catering and travel expenses of the agencies.
+That adds up to quite a sum.
+This is now deducted from the income that was hopefully generated for the company through such measures.
 The result of this subtraction is then divided by the sum.
 The result of this division is then the ROMI.
 Simple, isn't it?
-It means 5.5 in very good cases or just 1.0 or even less in bad cases.
+It is 5.5 in very good cases or just 1.0 or even less in bad cases.
 This means that the company has received back a factor of 5.50 or just a factor of 1 for every marketing franc invested.
-"But you can't calculate like that" or "Marketing expenses are not costs, but investments" are the exasperated cries of the agency representatives before they get into the fat cars in the visiting parking lot under the suspicious eyes of the customers and drive away resignedly.
-Instead of learning the formula by heart, both sides complain afterwards.
-Not only about rising gasoline and electricity prices, but also about the fact that advertising measures are now subject to ever stricter controls.* Benno Maggi is co-founder and CEO of Partner & Partner.
+"But you can't calculate like that" or "Marketing expenditure is not a cost, it's an investment" are the exasperated exclamations of the agency representatives before they get into their fat cars in the visitor's parking lot under the suspicious eyes of their clients and drive off in resignation.
+Instead of memorizing the formula, both sides complain afterwards.
+Not only about rising fuel and electricity prices, but also about the fact that advertising measures are now subject to ever stricter controls.* Benno Maggi is co-founder and CEO of Partner & Partner.
 He has been eavesdropping on the industry for over 30 years, discovering words and terms for us that can either be used for small talk, pomposity, excitement, playing Scrabble, or just because.